scholarslab/scholarslab.github.io/pages/geospatial-services.md

 wordpress_id: 10917
 ---

-Our expert staff supports application of GIS and mapping technologies across the disciplines.
+As part of [the Spatial Technologies group](/spatial-technologies), our expert staff supports application of GIS and mapping technologies across the disciplines.
 We also provide consultation on data and software for research and classroom use.

 ## Getting started with GIS